pyrevitlabs/pyRevit/README.md

 ## Reinstall / Uninstall:
 Run `Setup.bat` and it'll prompt you that the pyRevit or RevitPythonLoader folders already exist and if you want to Reinstall pyRevit.
-If you answer yes, it'll delete the folders and reclones the github repositories just like a fresh install.
+If you answer yes, it'll delete the folders and re-clones the github repositories just like a fresh install.

 ![Reinstall](http://eirannejad.github.io/pyRevit/images/reinstall.png)